RishavChatterjee17/Electricity-Billing-System/README.md

 # Electricity-Billing-System
-A JAVA EE applet to create an electricity billing system.
+A JAVA SE applet to create an electricity billing system.